AidanMcCarthy/combobreaker/README.md

 This is an updated version of the original [C-C-C-C-ComboBreaker project by SamyK](https://github.com/samyk/combobreaker)

-PCB has been completely redesigned from scratch with an imporoved and updated power circuit, I2C display support, and silk screen labels for all connections.
+PCB has been completely redesigned from scratch with an improved and updated power circuit, I2C display support, and silk screen labels for all connections.

 ![image](https://user-images.githubusercontent.com/25337485/31258678-e4bf40ce-aa0e-11e7-9c1e-e49d0bd33a3a.png)